Gchouchou/ob-q/README.md

 # Headers

-## Supported :var Header Arguments Types

-`ob-q` currently does not support tables and dictionaries in `:var` header arguments.

 ## Sessions

 `:session` headers only supports `q` interpreter sessions.
 It **does not support** `qcon` sessions.
 Please use the `:handle` header argument to execute code on a remote session.